-The Trust is also seeking \$11,027 of maintenance work on the Arboretum, delivered "in kind".
+The Trust is also seeking \$13,400 of maintenance work on the Arboretum, delivered "in kind".

-In addition, the Trust is seeking \$11,250 of cleaning and maintenance services in the public toilets within the Percy Thomson Building, delivered 'in kind'.
+In addition, the Trust is seeking \$13,500 of cleaning and maintenance services of the building, and the public toilets within the Percy Thomson Building, delivered 'in kind'.